Chris Smith (defensive end)

-Chris Smith (born February 11, 1992) is an American football defensive end for the Seattle Sea Dragons of the XFL.
-He was drafted by the Jacksonville Jaguars in the fifth round of the 2014 NFL Draft.
-Smith has also played for the Cincinnati Bengals and Cleveland Browns.
-He played college football at Arkansas.
+Chris Smith (February 11, 1992 – April 17, 2023) was an American professional football player who was a defensive end in the National Football League (NFL) for eight seasons.
+He played college football for the Arkansas Razorbacks.
+Smith was selected by the Jacksonville Jaguars in the fifth round of the 2014 NFL draft.
+He was also a member of the Cincinnati Bengals, Cleveland Browns, Carolina Panthers, Las Vegas Raiders, Baltimore Ravens, and Houston Texans of the NFL and Seattle Sea Dragons of the XFL.

-Early years
+Early life

 Smith attended West Rowan High School in Mount Ulla, North Carolina.
 As a senior, he had 98 tackles and 16.5 sacks.

 College career

 As a true freshman in 2010, Smith played in six games, recording three tackles.
 As a sophomore in 2011, he played in 13 games with three starts.
 He had 31 tackles and 3.5 sacks.
 As a junior in 2012, he started all 12 games, recording 52 tackles and 9.5 sacks.
 As a senior in 2013, he had 37 tackles and 8.5 sacks in 12 games.

 As a senior in 2013, Smith was a second-team All-Southeastern Conference (SEC) selection.